cdorella/fspt2-km0-project/README.md

 ### Run Your Development Servers

-- Run `yarn start` in the project directory to start the servers.
+- Run `yarn dev` in the project directory to start the servers.
 - You can test your client app in `http://localhost:3000`
 - You can test your API in `http://localhost:5000/api`